FAQ

 We do not allow food and drink in the Children’s Room.

 Children under the age of 12 are not allowed in the Children’s Room without parent or caregiver supervision.
-Please refer to the Unattended Child Policy for more information.
+Please refer to Library Policies for more information.

 Please be considerate of others and use inside voices and remember to walk in the Children’s Room.